Mary Kay TimeWise Repair Volu-Firm Night Treatment with Retinol Review

 Review

-Results you may expect from using Mary Kay TimeWise Repair Volu-Firm Night Treatment With Retinol:
+Does Mary Kay TimeWise Repair Volu-Firm Night Treatment with Retinol Work?

-• Some anti-wrinkle efficacy: Mary Kay TimeWise Repair Volu-Firm Night Treatment With Retinol has an anti-wrinkle rating of 2.5 out of 10 so you may expect some, although limited, effect on wrinkles.
+✅ Modest anti-wrinkle efficacy: Mary Kay TimeWise Repair Volu-Firm Night Treatment with Retinol has an anti-wrinkle rating of 2.5 out of 10 so you may expect some, although limited, effect on wrinkles.

-Highly moisturizing: Mary Kay TimeWise Repair Volu-Firm Night Treatment With Retinol has a moisturizing rating of 6.0 out of 10.
+According to CreamScan analysis, Mary Kay TimeWise Repair Volu-Firm Night Treatment with Retinol is highly moisturizing, with a moisturizing rating of 6.0 out of 10.

 Is it more humectant or occlusive?
 Significantly more humectant.
 It has a low occlusivity of 2.1 out of 10 and a maximum humectancy of 10 out of 10, primarily due to the high content of Glycerin (est. ≈9.0%).